pegi3s/dockerfiles/entrez-direct/README.md

 - `<entrez-direct-command>` to the name of the Entrez Direct command you want to use.
 - `<options>` with the specific options of the Entrez Direct command.
 These options will include the input/output files if required, which should be referenced under `/data/`.

+# Examples

-# Example: retrieve FASTA sequences from accession numbers
+## Example 1: retrieve FASTA sequences from accession numbers

 To download the FASTA sequences from the accession numbers *XM_016057909.1* and *XM_030992799.1*, the `epost` and `efetch` commands can be used.
 The steps are:
 - Create a file named `accessions.txt` with these accessions.